The E-Verify system is used to to establish the employment eligibility of designated employees who are doing work on a

 After the employee has been E-Verified, the original USCIS Form I-9, copy of the List A document and E-Verify confirmation page must be sent to the ISC, UW Tower-O-2.
 The ISC should receive the documents within 90 days of the budget becoming an E-Verify budget in order to comply with DHS audit requirements.
 The E-Verify confirmation information will then be entered into the ID Visa section of Workday by the ISC.

 Failure to comply with DHS audit requirements could result in the department losing the budget, separation of the employee(s), and/or monetary fines from DHS.

 E-Verify Best Practices and Timeline

 - If the employee does not already have an I-9 in Workday, a new form I-9 will need to be completed in Workday.
-Contact the employee to bring the original documents in person to complete the I-9 as soon as the department is notified by the Office of Sponsored Projects of the E-Verify budget.
+Contact the employee to bring the original documents to you in person to complete the I-9 as soon as the department is notified by the Office of Sponsored Projects of the E-Verify budget.

-- Forward the original I-9, E-Verify report, and copy of the list A document (if applicable) to the ISC via campus mail to Box 359555.
+- Print a copy of the E-Verify confirmation report as well as a copy of the List A document (if applicable), and send them to the ISC via campus mail to Box 359555.

 - Remote employees are still required to complete the E-Verify process if paid from an E-Verify budget.